About Surf Boats

 Initially, the surf boat was used in rescues in big seas, however the introduction of inshore rescue boats (IRB’s) meant that the surfboat was no longer deemed a rescue craft.
 But intense regional, state and national boat competition and the incredible commitment and enthusiasm of thousands of participants, and in recent years a massive increase in female crew members, has kept this challenging and thrilling sport alive.

 Surf boat races involve four rowers and a sweep in an eight-metre surf boat, with a maximum of seven crews in each race.
-The course consists of a start in approx knee depth water, then a 400m row out to sea before rounding a turning buoy and then a 400m return back to the waters edge.
+The course consists of a start in approx. knee depth water, then a 400m row out to sea before rounding a turning buoy and then a 400m return back to the waters edge.

 Competition